Jennifer Hudson: 2006–2007: Dreamgirls and breakthrough

-2008–09: Jennifer Hudson album and films
+2008–2009: Jennifer Hudson album and films

 In May 2008, Hudson appeared in the feature film Sex and the City as Louise, Carrie Bradshaw's assistant.
 Filming finished in December 2007 and the movie was released on May 30, 2008.

-In October 2008, Hudson made her third film appearance in The Secret Life of Bees as Rosaleen, the mother figure of Lily Owens (Dakota Fanning).
-Also starring in the film are fellow Oscar nominees Queen Latifah and Sophie Okonedo, as well as Alicia Keys.
-The film opened on October 17, 2008, and grossed over $37 million at the box office.
-The film won two People's Choice Awards in January 2009 in the categories, Favorite Drama Movie and Favorite Independent Movie.
+In October 2008, Hudson appeared in The Secret Life of Bees as Rosaleen.
 The film also received nine Black Reel Awards nominations including three wins.
 Hudson was nominated for her performance in the film, but lost to Queen Latifah.
 The film also received eight nominations at the 2009 NAACP Image Awards, including a nomination for Hudson for her performance.

 In 2009, Hudson starred as Kathy Archenault in Fragments, a film based on the novel by Roy Freirich, with Dakota Fanning and Forest Whitaker.
 It was released on DVD on August 4, 2009.
 In 2010, Hudson started filming the biopic film Winnie Mandela based on the South African politician Winnie Mandela starring alongside Terrence Howard and directed by Darrell J. Roodt.
 Andre Pieterse and Roodt and Paul L. Johnson based the film's script on Anne Marie du Preez Bezdrob's biography, Winnie Mandela: A Life.
 The Creative Workers Union of South Africa have opposed this choice, stating they will push for a moratorium on the film if the casting is not reversed.
 Winnie Mandela has threatened legal action over this film, claiming she was not "consulted" about the film.
 Winnie Mandela was originally scheduled to be released in December 2011; the trailer was released in 2010.
 Image Entertainment released the film on September 6, 2013.